 - Have as much information as possible to hand when you call or email us

 - We will assess the repair

-- We will put the details onto our computer
+- We will put the details onto our system

 - We will arrange the repair

-- We will place an order with a contractor or, if necessary, we may arrange for someone to visit your home to assess the problem before placing an order.
+- We will place an order with a contractor.
+If necessary, we may arrange for someone to visit your home to assess the problem before placing an order.
 If it is an emergency, we will ask you to stay at home until the contractor arrives.
-For urgent and routine repairs, our contractors will contact you direct to arrange a suitable appointment.
+For urgent and routine repairs, our contractors will contact you directly to arrange a good time.

 We offer appointments for non-emergency repairs, and our contractors will phone you to make arrangements.
 It is important that you keep appointments or let us know in advance if you are unable to.